Information about how your doctor decides which treatment you need and treatment by stage.

 You may not need treatment straight away if you have very early stage CLL and you don't have symptoms.
 If you need treatment, you will have chemotherapy.
 You may also have radiotherapy.

-If your CLL is more advanced or has come back after earlier treatment, you may have chemotherapy with biological therapy.
+If your CLL is more advanced or has come back after earlier treatment, you may have chemotherapy with a targeted cancer drug.

 A small number of people may have intensive treatment, which means chemotherapy with a bone marrow or stem cell transplant.